ALIGN-analoglayout/ALIGN-public/CircuitsDatabase/Sized netlists/Wireless-Radio_frequency/LNA/README.md

 AC simulation is used to check the gain.
 A noise simulation is required to check noise figure (NF) of LNA.
 Transient simulation is used for checking IIP3 of LNA.

+A spectre testbench for S11 and Noise figure is added in LNA\_TB.scs

 ### Performance metrics
 * Gain
 * Noise figure